inchworks/picinch/docs/install-3-commands.md

 # Step 3: Commands
 ## Service
-`systemctl start picinch` When issued the first time, sets up the database, creates the folders to hold images and certificates (in`/srv/picinch/`), and starts PicInch.
+`systemctl start picinch` When issued the first time, sets up the database, creates the directories to hold content and certificates (in`/srv/picinch/`), and starts PicInch.
 On later invocations, just starts PicInch as a service.

 `systemctl stop picinch` Stops the PicInch service.